JamesHBickerton/DevNotes/Notes/html.md

 When wanting to put space between elements on a page - you can use the margin (whether that be margin-left, margin-right) to auto and this would mean that the element would occupy all of the space needed (and then push out through the content).

 Setting overflow (CSS property) to scroll will help to create a scroll bar (usually when elements don't fit in the container).
+Setting overflow: hidden can help if the top part of your card/image is not inheriting the border radius.

 ## 7 steps to a great website